 - Press and Quickly Release Volume Up button,

 Check Apple mobile device Driver installed on the system.
 Find “Device Manager” from the Bottom box, Under Universal Serial Bus controller > Apple Mobile Device USB Driver.
 If you found a down arrow there, first update the mobile device Driver manually.

-7th: Check USB Driver on Mac:
+Solution 6: Check USB Driver on Mac:

 The first option in the Menu bar is “System Information…” above system preferences.
 Click on it.